nicolas-van/bisync/README.markdown

 Because bisync is bidirectional and rsync can't track deletions, renames nor changes on the two sides.

 ####Why is it better than unison?
-Because unison is centralized, which mean you have to always use the same computer to make the synchronisation.
+Because unison uses a centralized history, which means you have to always use the same computer to make the synchronisation.
 I can't help but think it's super boring, because today a lot of people have more than 2 computers (desktop + laptop + tablet + smartphone + working pc + grandma's pc, etc...).
-It's also really boring to configure.
+Unison is also really boring to configure.

 ####Why is it better than git/mercurial?
 Because those are *real* DVCS, they keep a copy of each file versions, they create diffs, they compute hashs of files...